Kotlin/dokka/README.md

 ```

 There is also a `noAndroidSdkLink` configuration parameter that works similar to `noJdkLink` and `noStdlibLink`
+By default the variant documented by dokka is the first release variant encountered.
+If you want to change that,
+you can disable the autoconfiguration and configure dokka manually.

 ### Using the Maven plugin